Multimodal ecosystems

 Humans are intrinsically multimodal creatures: we communicate simultaneously through various channels, such as our voice, our eyes, our body...

-Multimodal interaction develops, in our relationship to a digital system, the multiplicity of communication channels.
-In doing so, we can adopt a communication closer to our natural functioning, taking advantage of the strengths and weaknesses of the various devices at our disposal, and reducing the cognitive load due to the use of the system by widening the interaction bandwidth.
+Multimodal interaction develops the multiplicity of communication channels in our relationship with a digital system.
+In this way, we can adopt a form of communication closer to our natural functioning, taking advantage of the strengths and weaknesses of the various devices at our disposal, and dedicating cognitive resources to the business task at hand, reducing the burden of using the system.

 Integrate immersive technologies into existing uses